At least Colin Baker continues to impress in one TV show…

-The TARDIS has materialised next to Halley’s comet in 1985…
+The TARDIS has materialised next to Halley’s comet in 1985.

-Sue (singing) 2-4-6-8-Exterminate!
+Sue (Singing) 2-4-6-8-Exterminate!

 Me: Too late now.

-Sue: You see, the comments do come in handy sometimes.
+Sue: You see the comments do come in handy sometimes.
 You should turn them back on again.

-Me: I’m thinking about it.
+Me: I’m still thinking about it.

-The TARDIS materialises in a junkyard in Totter’s Lane…
+The TARDIS materialises in a junkyard in Totter’s Lane.

 Sue: Wouldn’t it be funny if, when they came back, the TARDIS had been sold at an auction?

-The Doctor is still acting strange.
+The Doctor is still acting very erratically.

-The Doctor almost falls into a hole…
+Then the Doctor almost falls into a hole.

 Sue: That was a bit Chuckle Brothers.

 Sue: You go, girl!
-Peri’s not just… well, you know.

 Sue: Colin’s a bit handy.
 Peter Davison would have surrendered or run away.

-The Cyber Leader questions Lytton.
+The Cyber Leader interrogates Lytton.

 Sue: We’ve been to Telos before, haven’t we?
 That definitely rings a bell.

 Me: That’s where The Tomb of the Cybermen took place.
-Look at it.
-Don’t you recognise it?

 Sue: Was that the racist one?